alissa-huskey/python-class/docs/glossary.md

   if-statement, a while-loop, or a function.
 In Python, blocks are called suites and are indicated by indentation level.

 * **Type (Data Type)**: The classification of a value which tells the computer how it will be used and what operations can be performed on it.
-Some examples include, strings, integers, lists, dictionaries, and user-defined classes.
+Some examples include, strings, integers, lists, dictionaries, and programmer-defined classes.

 * **Value**: A piece of data which can be numbers, strings, and more.